 Cash and Cash Equivalents - Includes cash on deposit as well as investments with maturities of three months or less.
-The investments, consisting of common trust funds, money market funds, and obligations in the State Treasurer's Investment Pool, are recorded at cost, which approximates fair market value.
+The investments, consisting of common trust funds, money market funds, and obligations in the State Treasurer's Investment Pool, are recorded at amortized cost.

-Investments - Investments, consisting of United States treasury instruments, certificates of deposit and obligations in the State Treasurer's Investment Pool are recorded at cost, which approximates fair market value.
+Investments - Investments, consisting of United States treasury instruments, certificates of deposit and obligations in the State Treasurer's Investment Pool are recorded at amortized cost.

 Capital Assets - Capital assets, which includes Land, Common and Recreation Areas, Water System, Wastewater System and Water Quality/Detention Ponds are reported in the government-wide column in the Statement of Net Position.
 Public domain ("infrastructure") capital assets including water, wastewater and drainage systems, are capitalized.
 Items purchased or acquired are reported at historical cost or estimated historical cost.
-Contributed fixed assets are recorded as capital assets at estimated fair market value at the time received.
+Contributed fixed assets are recorded as capital assets at estimated acquisition value at the time received.
 Interest incurred during construction of capital facilities is not capitalized.